rdsea/qoa4ml/README.md

 The design of QoA4ML specification is in [language](language/)

+## Monitoring Client
+[QoA Client](qoa4ml_lib/qoa4ml/): an object that observes metrics, generates metric reports, and sends them to the Observation agent via a list of connectors (e.g., messaging connector: RabbitMQ).

+Via this client, developers can call different monitoring probes to measure desired metrics and categorize them into data quality, service performance or inference quality.

+To initiate a QoA Client, developers can specify a configuration file path or refer to a configuration as a dictionary, or give the registration service (URL) where the client can get its configuration.

 ## Probes

 * [QoA4ML Probes](qoa4ml_lib/qoa4ml/): libraries and lightweight modules capturing metrics.
 They are integrated into suitable ML serving frameworks and ML code